-We initially only sampled 5000 initial conditions on a rather large region, so the ROA estimation is not statistically significant.
+We initially only sampled 5000 initial conditions in a rather large region, so the ROA estimation is not statistically significant.
 Therefore, we use the previously validated initial conditions as the center, and progressively increase the radii of their neighborhoods in order to pursue an upper bound of the basin of attraction.
 As a result, we end up with 80,979 total samples of initial conditions that meet the aforementioned criteria.
-Out of the 80,979 samples, \begin{enumerate}[(a)] \item Control the LTI system using the control policy learned with the LTI model: 26,583/80,979 are stable (roughly 33\%); \item Control the lab system using the control policy learned with the LTI model: 16,318/80,979 are stable (roughly 20\%); \item Control the lab system using the control policy learned with the lab model: 46,178/80,979 are stable (roughly 57\%). \end{enumerate}
+Of the 80,979 samples, \begin{enumerate}[(a)] \item Control the LTI system using the control policy learned with the LTI model: 26,583/80,979 are stable (roughly 33\%); \item Control the lab system using the control policy learned with the LTI model: 16,318/80,979 are stable (roughly 20\%); \item Control the lab system using the control policy learned with the lab model: 46,178/80,979 are stable (roughly 57\%). \end{enumerate}

-The denser result are shown in Fig.~, and we want to point out that there are some regions close to the origin where we did not sample enough and there appear to be a ``hole'' there.
-This is due to our priority of pursuing the outer bounds of the region of attraction, and in our setting, the neighborhood near the origin are much easier to stabilize then the farther-away ones, so it is reasonable to assume the neighborhood near the origin are stable when they are surrounded by stable regions.
+The initial conditions that corresponded to a successful control are plotted in Figure~\ref{fig:ROA_more_samples}.
+The scatter plots in the off-diagonals are projections of the four-dimensional region of attraction onto the $\ds {4\choose2} = 6$ two-dimensional planes that are spanned by each pair of state variables.
+The diagonals are kernel density estimate (KDE) plots, which basically is a smoothed out version of histograms.
+It is rather clear that using the controller trained on the lab model is much more likely to actually stabilize the pendulum within the limit of the cart track, as the green region is much larger than the orange region.
+We want to point out that there are some regions close to the origin where we did not sample enough and there appears to be a ``hole'' there.
+This is due to our priority of pursuing the outer bounds of the region of attraction, and in our setting, the neighborhood near the origin is much easier to stabilize than the farther-away ones, so it is reasonable to assume the neighborhood near the origin are stable when they are surrounded by stable regions.